By accessing or using the operator's website and/or services, users understand and agree to the Terms & Conditions

 (e) Authorized User will truthfully announce all offers, websites, devices, and purposes for which the implemented cashier system by the Operator is to be used, and register all essential changes.

 (f) Authorized User is obliged to keep up with the local legal regulations of the respective jurisdiction where the offerings are provided.
 In particular, there are reverse transaction rules to be honored in accordance to applicable consumer protection laws.
 MC may use third-party payment systems and payment methods to issue refunds and payouts.

-4.6 Contractual Relationships
+4.7 Bitcoin Cashier: Contractual Relationships

-Authorized User will use the software and the assigned interface information exclusively for such purposes that are indicated in the MSA between the Operator and MC.
+Authorized User will use the software and the assigned interface information exclusively for such purposes that are indicated in the Merchant Service Agreement (MSA) between the Operator and MC.
 The Operator’s services are provided exclusively for the use of MC.
 Therefore, MC must make it clear to any P that a) there is a separate sales agreement between MC and P (this applies to claims of P towards MC); b) there is an exclusive MSA between MC and the Operator; there is no contractual relationship between the Operator and P using the PP.

-4.7 Purchaser Registration
+4.8 Purchaser Registration

-P does NOT register with the Operator´s services.
+P does NOT register with the Operator’s services.
 The Operator obtains purchaser data from MC.